ailsaim/ATNet/README.md

-# Attention Transfer Network For Nature Image Matting
+# Attention Transfer Network for Nature Image Matting
 This is a keras implementation of ATNet.

 ## Abstract